humamafif/landingpage-desa-ngadireso/README.md

 ## 🔎 Website

-Silahkan akses [ngadireso.my.id](https://ngadireso.my.id) untuk melihat live preview nya!
+Please visit [ngadireso.my.id](https://ngadireso.my.id) to see the live preview!